What is a hip fracture?

 Key points about hip fracture

-- A fall is the most common reason for a hip fracture among the elderly.
+- A fall is the most common reason for a hip fracture among elderly adults.

 - Hip fracture is more common among women.